-If it sounds like you or a loved one may be a candidate for either TULSA-PRO or Laser Focal Therapy, schedule a consultation today by clicking the button below and a member of the HALO Dx team will contact you.
+If it sounds like you or a loved one may be a candidate for either TULSA-PRO or Laser Focal Therapy, schedule a consultation either by filling out the form at the bottom of the page, or call (713) 904-4014.

 You should always consult with your doctor(s) when considering treatment options.
 HALO Dx provides MRI-guided prostate screenings, MRI-guided prostate biopsy, liquid “biopsy” tests, and genomic testing to facilitate informed decisions between doctors and patients.
 With the appropriate diagnostic results, our prostate disease experts help you answer the following questions:

 - Am I a candidate for whole gland or partial ablation?